exonum/exonum-doc/src/get-started/java-binding.md

 Services are disabled by default.
 To enable a particular service, include its name in `ejb_app_services.toml` configuration file.
-This configuration file should be located in a **working directory**, where you are running your commands.
+This configuration file should be located in a **working directory**, where you are running commands.
 The configuration file consists of two sections:
 `system_services` and `user_services`.

 The optional `system_services` section is used to enable built-in Exonum services.

 ```toml
 system_services = ["service-name"]
 ```

 where possible values for `service-name` are:

 - `configuration` for Configuration Update Service.
 - `btc-anchoring` for Anchoring Service.
 - `time` for Time Oracle.

 !!! note
-    In case there is no `ejb_app_services.toml` file or there is no such section, only Configuration Service will be activated.
+    In case there is no such section, only Configuration Service will be activated.

 The `user_services` section enumerates services in form of `name = artifact`, where `name` is one-word description of the service and `artifact` is full path to the service's artifact.
 At least one service must be defined.

 ```toml
 [user_services]
 service_name1 = "/path/to/service1_artifact.jar"